 Awarded the University of Helsinki’s Sociology Prize, 2000

-A series of seminar-style courses presented on writing articles in English (by ESL scholars) for submission to international journals.
+A series of seminar-style, ESL courses on writing articles in English for submission to international journals.

 During the six years I held this position I published twenty-three issues of this international journal (graded B by the European Science Foundation along with journals such as Theory, Culture and Society), meanwhile introducing a flexible, interdisciplinary editorial policy, with English as the language of publication in order to ensure maximum global circulation.
 Feedback from scholars who underwent the rigorous submission procedure was always favourable, with mention of both my own input and the professionalism of the journal team often appearing in the acknowledgements of published articles.
 The all-encompassing nature of the work required critical assessment of scholarly production in a very broad range of research areas, and the skill to supervise revision of scientific writing to extract its greatest potential.

 A series of seminars I organized in my role as Editor-in-Chief of the Journal of the Finnish Anthropological Society in which selected participants from around Finland presented and discussed work in progress.
 My own input comprised tutorials on writing in the humanities and social sciences followed by detailed, constructive critique of each text and discussion of grammatical and semantic errors common among ESL writers.

 Sociology / Social and Cultural Anthropology: a wide range of courses reflecting my own current research interests, with an emphasis on globalization, migration / transnationalism, social memory, foodways, historical ethnography, archival research, the public sphere, discourse circulation, qualitative methods courses, text production, academic writing in English etc.

 “Repatriates or Refugees?
 Narrating the loss of transnational community.”
 History and Anthropology, 25 (3)